Edward Mosberg: 2006–19

-Mosberg was the subject of a painting by artist David Kassan that appeared in September–December 2019 in an exhibition co-curated by the USC Shoah Foundation and USC’s Fisher Museum of Art, named "Facing Survival".
+Mosberg was the subject of a painting by artist David Kassan that appeared in September–December 2019 in an exhibition co-curated by the USC Shoah Foundation and USC's Fisher Museum of Art, named "Facing Survival".

 That same year, he was diagnosed with blood cancer.
 Mosberg said he did not fear death, however, because: "First, I already beat death once after the war when I had final stage tuberculosis – and I can do it again.
 Second, I died already 70 years ago when the Germans murdered my whole family..."

 2020–22

-Presenting Mosberg with the Ner Tamid Award for his global philanthropic work in February 2020, Consul General of Poland Adrian Kubicki said that the Polish and Jewish communities “have shared some beautiful moments and we also share some of the most painful memories," and that Mosberg was "an ambassador of truth” who has “done so much good around the world” in ensuring another tragedy like the Holocaust “never again happens to the Jewish nation, the Polish nation or any other nation.”
+Presenting Mosberg with the Ner Tamid Award for his global philanthropic work in February 2020, Consul General of Poland in New York City Adrian Kubicki said that the Polish and Jewish communities "have shared some beautiful moments and we also share some of the most painful memories," and that Mosberg was "an ambassador of truth" who has "done so much good around the world" in ensuring another tragedy like the Holocaust "never again happens to the Jewish nation, the Polish nation or any other nation."

 In July 2020, American football player DeSean Jackson, who had posted social media messages—which he later apologized for—citing an anti-semitic quote that he thought was a quote from Hitler, accepted an invitation from the then-94-year-old Mosberg to join him on a visit to the Auschwitz concentration camp in Poland.
 Mosberg said: "Jackson was very respectful.
 I would like to say God Bless Mr. Jackson for accepting my invitation."